 Tricks of the trade

 Anna Ciddor reveals all!
-Using the actual photos, historic documents, interview and recall techniques that were used to create The Family with Two Front Doors and 52 Mondays, Anna demonstrates the processes of research, writing, illustrating, building characters, and working with an editor.
+Using the actual photos, historic documents, interview and recall techniques that were used to create some of her historic novels, Anna demonstrates the processes of research, writing, illustrating, building characters, and working with an editor.
 This can develop into a writing workshop.

 Anna is based in Melbourne but any of the above presentations are available via Skype.